 Heidi Dhivya Berthoud, President, has lived in the extended community of Satchidananda Ashram, Yogaville in Buckingham, Virginia since the early 1990’s.
 She is a founding member and Secretary of Friends of Buckingham, formed to oppose the proposed interstate fracked gas Atlantic Coast Pipeline in 2014.
 Founding Buckingham: We the People in 2017 with Mindy, and Hanuman was a beacon of light in the ecocide darkness.
 Rooted in deep ecology, she thrives by living close to the land.
 She is a yoga and massage therapist and retired dental hygienist.

-Mindy Zlotnick, Treasurer, lives in a small cabin in the woods near the Yogaville community in Buckingham, Virginia.
+Mindy Zlotnick, Secretary/Treasurer, lives in a small cabin in the woods near the Yogaville community in Buckingham, Virginia.
 A relatively recent transplant from California, she brings her decades of experience as a teacher, and national and international presenter to this project.
 Her meditation practice informs her worldview based in generosity, kindness, collaboration, and cooperation.

 Chad Oba serves as the Director, Community Outreach Coordinator and Media Contact for Friends of Buckingham, a grassroots organization originally formed in opposition to the Atlantic Coast Pipeline and whose mission is to preserve the natural resources and cultural heritage of Buckingham County.
 She has lived in rural Buckingham County for 36 years.
 She has also worked in mental health providing parenting and family support to families in Buckingham and the surrounding counties for 25 years.